Reviewing this information before your housing search will save you time, effort and money.

 - See Leases – Renting Essentials for information and questions to ask prior to applying for an apartment.

-- City of Boston Rental Housing Center offers information for Boston student renters.”Top 10 Things You Need to Know”
+- Boston Rental Housing Center offers information for Boston student renters.”Top 10 Things You Need to Know”

 “Questions to Ask a Landlord”

 - YOU MUST visit the apartment and meet the landlord before signing a lease.